Rimsha-Bashir/Data-Engineering-Project-ZC-2025/Module - 4/notes/notes.md

     **Manually Create the prod Dataset in BigQuery**

-    Since dbt creates datasets in the US by default, you need to manually create the prod dataset in the correct location (europe-west10 or EU):
+    Since dbt creates datasets in the US by default, you need to manually create the prod dataset in the correct location (europe-west1):

     - Go to Google Cloud Console → BigQuery.
     - In the navigation panel, select your project.